tommijoutsiniemi/grosso/README.md

 ## Grosso worm game

 Grosso was designed for Unix systems and for 80x24 character terminal.
+It also runs on Cygwin.

 ![alt text](https://github.com/tommijoutsiniemi/grosso/blob/main/misc/grosso-ss.png?raw=true)